In this chapter, unless the context otherwise requires:

 (d) Advertising for sale a particular model, type or kind of product when purchasers or prospective purchasers responding to the advertisement cannot purchase or are dissuaded from purchasing the advertised model, type or kind if the purpose of the advertisement is to obtain prospects for the sale of a different model, type or kind than that advertised.

-(e) Representing that the professional services or advice of a physician will be used or made available in the selling, fitting, adjustment, maintenance or repair of hearing aids if this is not true, or using the words "doctor", "clinic", "clinical" or like words, abbreviations or symbols while failing to affix the word, term or initials "audiology", "audiologic", "audiologist", "doctor of audiology", "Au.D.", "Ph.D." or "Sc.D.".
+(e) Representing that the professional services or advice of a physician will be used or made available in selling, fitting, adjusting, maintaining or repairing hearing aids if this is not true, or using the words "doctor", "clinic", "clinical" or like words, abbreviations or symbols while failing to affix the word, term or initials "audiology", "audiologic", "audiologist", "doctor of audiology", "Au.D.", "Ph.D." or "Sc.D.".

 (f) Defaming competitors by falsely imputing to them dishonorable conduct, inability to perform contracts or questionable credit standing or by other false representations, or falsely disparaging the products of competitors in any respect, or their business methods, selling prices, values, credit terms, policies or services.